mapninja/Earthsys144/week00/07_installing_qgis_and_plugins.md

 1. Create a new QGIS project
 2. Load the **Google Hybrid** basemap from **Web > QuickMapServices > Google > Google Hybrid**
-3. Open the **Processing Toolbox** and expand it to show **SAGA Next Gen** and **WhiteboxTools** providers and the Scripts under their sections.
+3. Open the **Processing Toolbox** and expand it to show the **Whitebox Workflows** provider and the Scripts under its section.
 4. **Create a screenshot** showing:
    - QGIS interface with the Google Hybrid basemap loaded
-   - Processing Toolbox panel visible with SAGA Next Gen and WhiteboxTools expanded
+   - Processing Toolbox panel visible with Whitebox Workflows expanded
 5. **Upload the screenshot** to Canvas

 ## Next Steps